 Imagine kayaking Silver Springs with manatees swimming in crystal clear water and monkeys swinging through the trees beside you.
 If this sounds like a movie, you might be onto something.
-Silver Springs State Park in Florida is one of the largest artisan springs ever discovered and the only place in America you can see manatees and wild monkeys on the same trip.
+Silver Springs State Park in Florida is one of the largest artesian springs ever discovered and the only place in America you can see manatees and wild monkeys on the same trip.
 It is also the filming location for the black and white Tarzan movies, Creature From the Black Lagoon and a host of other films and TV shows.
-There is no other paddling experience quite like Silver Springs.
+There is no other paddling experience quite like Silver Springs, whether you’re looking to entertain kids or find active date ideas.

 Manatee Encounters From your Kayak